particle-iot/docs/src/content/tutorials/learn-more/about-serial.md

 }
 ```

 The `Serial.begin(9600);` call initializes the serial port.
 When you're using the USB serial, the value doesn't actually matter.
 Sometimes you'll see `Serial.begin(115200);` but it really runs at the same fast speed regardless.
+In fact, you
+can just omit the baud rate entirely and use `Serial.begin()`.

 The `Serial.printlnf` prints a formatted string to the debugging USB serial.